karstengresch/awesome-jboss/readme.md

 Example: Upstream project is WildFly, commercial project is Accelerate/Red Hat JBoss EAP.

 Be aware that many projects appear in all categories (e.g. general-purpose libraries).
-The approach here is avoiding redundancies and mention appearances in other categories where the project first appears.
+The approach here is avoiding redundancies.
+So widely used projects are mentioned once in one category.
+It might be mentioned where they appear else.

 **Foundation (aka Accelerate)**